Stress Urinary Incontinence: Having Pubovaginal Sling Surgery

 Get to the hospital or surgical center a few hours before surgery as directed.
 Have someone drive you there who can also stay during the surgery, and drive you home.

 Your temperature and blood pressure will be taken.
 In some cases, tests may be done.
-Then you will receive one or more IV (intravenous) lines.
+Then one or more IV (intravenous) lines will be placed in your arm or hand.
 These lines give you fluids and medicines before, during, and after surgery.

 Some of your pubic hair may be shaved.
 Tight stockings (compression stockings) may be put on your legs.
 This is to help prevent blood clots.